haiko-xyz/amm/docs/1-technical-overview.md

 - The swap will first call the `update_positions()` function of the `Strategy` contract.
 This can include instructions to place or remove liquidity positions or limit orders from the market, which may involve further `modify_position` calls to the `MarketManager` contract.
 - Once executed, the call returns to the `MarketManager` context and executes the swap.
-- Finally, the `cleanup()` function of the `Strategy` contract is called to perform residual updates, if any.

 The diagram below summarises the execution flow: